awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 ```

-Now, we use `psql` cli to import `world.sql` into our Databse instance WorldDB using credentials from `app-auth` secrets.
+Now, we use `psql` cli to import `world.sql` into our database instance WorldDB using credentials from `app-auth` secrets.

 ```bash